mik-tf/tfgrid-gateway/README.md

 ## 🔒 SSL/TLS Setup with Domain Name

 The tfgrid-gateway supports **free SSL certificates** from Let's Encrypt for secure HTTPS access.
+This requires:
-This requires a domain name pointing to your gateway's IPv4 address.
+- ✅ A domain name pointing to your gateway's IPv4 address
+- ✅ **GATEWAY_TYPE=gateway_proxy** (SSL requires nginx for certificate handling)

 ### Quick SSL Setup